 “The people I met in the many places where I spoke are for me part of the extremely beautiful face of America.
 These represent to me peace builders, which means they are children of God.

-At home, I found everyimage4one still very concerned about the school strike.
+At home, I found everyone still very concerned about the school strike.
 We hate the strike and want our children back in school.
 Nonetheless, this strike revealed to us the very strong solidarity from our Muslim brothers and sisters in Israel.
 Had it not been for their outspoken solidarity, we would have been left on the side.

 It’s also heart warming to see a very large segment of the Jewish society expressing their full solidarity with our Christian schools.
 We are harvesting what we have sown in tears and passion.
 Indeed, we don’t want to strike against Israel or to mar the picture of this country; we want to do anything possible to build a real democratic and just society.
 Our strike went on because we were hurting deeply.
 We were cornered by the Ministry of Education to shout enough is enough.